1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Deformed thermistor due to an overtightened screw](../assets/images/head_therm-cart-broken_web.jpg)|

+!!! tip info inline

     When installing the parts at the heater block and putting back on the plastic cap of the printhead, I personally avoided to bend the thin wires as it was done within the original installation.
 I just guided the wires along outside the plastic cover.
 By doing so, you minimize the risk of getting a shortcut due to a harmed or melted wire isolation at the part where the wires are bent and twisted originally.
 The following picture shows my new installed thermistor and cartridge heater with the wires running outside of the plastic cap.

 ![Wires running outside of the plastic cap](../assets/images/head_neo_new-sen-therm_web.jpg)